 Saskatchewan sits between its two neighbouring provinces in terms of the amount you can earn before any provincial tax applies in 2026.
 This matters when comparing job offers across Western Canada.
 Alberta lets you earn the most tax-free, Manitoba the least, and Saskatchewan falls in the middle.

 To be specific, Alberta has the highest BPA in Canada and the lowest starting tax rate, which is 8% starting in 2025 and applies to the first $61,200 of income in 2026.
 Saskatchewan’s BPA keeps rising each year due to inflation and the Saskatchewan Affordability Act.
-Manitoba, however, stopped raising its BPA and tax brackets from 2025, so inflation slowly pushes more income into higher tax brackets, a process called bracket creep.
+Manitoba, however, stopped raising its BPA and tax brackets in 2025, so inflation slowly pushes more income into higher tax brackets, a process called bracket creep.

 The three provinces also use different tax rates once you cross that threshold: